Retirement Plan Options for the Self-Employed

 Note: You may not exceed your net earnings from self-employment from the business sponsoring the SIMPLE IRA plan.

-If the employee also contributes to other employer retirement plans in the same year, the total contributions an employee may make in 2018 are $18,500.
+If the employee also contributes to other employer retirement plans in the same year, the total contributions an employee may make in 2020 and 2021 are $19,500.